 Managing safeguarding investigations

 This course will equip you to manage organisational investigations into safeguarding concerns.
-You will receive practical guidance on developing risk assessments and terms of reference, appointing an investigation team, reporting and managing stakeholder relationships.
+You will learn how to develop risk assessments and terms of reference and receive practical guidance on appointing an investigation team, reporting and managing stakeholder relationships.

-This course is not intended to prepare participants to carry out a safeguarding investigation or conduct safeguarding interviews themselves.
+This course will not train you to become a safeguarding investigator.
 It will equip you to manage the investigation process - to oversee the required steps and follow key principles of conducting an investigation.